 As a child, I used to watch American television and a few things struck me as unbelievable.
 One of them was the lemonade stand.
 Being 10 years old and with no business experience, my first observation about the concept of kids selling lemonades for pocket money was:

 You see, this is how your mind works in captivity.
-I could name a dozen regulations that kids with a lemonade stand are breaking and a dozen authorities that would fine these kids so hard, they would live the rest of their lives in debt and afraid of doing anything again.
+I could name a dozen regulations that kids with a lemonade stand are breaking, but not a single benefit of trying to set up a small business.
+I could name a dozen authorities that would fine these kids so hard, they would live the rest of their lives in debt and afraid of doing anything again – but not a single idea as to how to make their business better.
 A fine is a punishment and if you are a good boy, you fear it more than you fear death.
+You fear it so much, you’d rather forego opportunities because you don’t even know how hard they would fine you for it.

 “Just fucking hand it in and you’ll see what happens!”